These regulations apply to all Oregon employers except those in the federal government.

 Direct Deposit and Debit Cards

-Oregon law allows employers to pay wages by direct deposit, automated teller machine card, payroll card, or other means of electronic transfer as long as the employee voluntarily agrees.
+Oregon law allows employers to pay wages by direct deposit but the employee can opt out either verbally or in writing.
+Employers are also able to pay employees by automated teller machine card, payroll card, or other means of electronic transfer as long as the employee voluntarily agrees.
 The employee must be able to make an initial withdrawal of the entire amount without cost or be able to choose another means of receiving wages which does not involve any cost to the employee.
+ORS 652.110 (5).

 Employers who use the direct deposit, automated teller machine card, or payroll card method of paying wages must still provide an itemized statement and meet the deadlines applicable to final paychecks.
 The final paycheck may be paid by direct deposit, automated teller machine card, or payroll card with the agreement of the departing employee.
 ORS 652.140(4).

 Q. If an employee fails to submit time sheets as required, may the employer delay payment until the information is received?

 A. No, it is the employer´s responsibility to track hours worked and to pay all employees on regular paydays.
 Other disciplinary measures may be taken when employees fail to meet expectations.

 If an employee quits with less than 48 hours notice, excluding weekends and holidays, the paycheck is due within five days, excluding weekends and holidays, or on the next regular payday, whichever comes first.
 ORS 652.140(2).